 Choosing Promotion Channels

 Once you written down your buyer persona, the next step is to choose your marketing channels and plan everything out.
 Promotion costs money so it is important to dig deeper and assess the channels open to you.
 Below are some tips:

-We already mentioned above that the benefits of doing those buyer personas is to understand where your customers are more likely to be.
-However, I just wanted to quickly give some other examples.
-If you are running a hair salon or designing your own jewelry, you should be promoting on Instagram or Pinterest.
-If you are selling to larger businesses, then a LinkedIn presence is key – While if your target is smaller business and consumers then Facebook, among others.
+We already mentioned above that the benefits of doing those buyer personas is to understand where your customers can be found.
+However, I just wanted to quickly give some other examples – If you are running a hair salon or designing your own jewelry, you should be promoting on Instagram or Pinterest.
+If you are selling to larger businesses, then a LinkedIn presence is key, while if your target is smaller business and consumers then Facebook may be the the best choice.